Elyfer Torres

-Elvia Fernanda Torres Pérez, most known as Elyfer Torres (born 15 February 1997 in Mexico), is a Mexican actress.
+Elvia Fernanda Torres Pérez (born 15 February 1997), known professionally as Elyfer Torres, is a Mexican actress.
 Her first major role was portraying the titular character in the Telemundo telenovela Betty en NY (2019).
 Although previously she stood out for series like La rosa de Guadalupe (2012–2017), La Piloto (2018), El secreto de Selena (2018), and Nicky Jam: El Ganador (2018).

+Early life and education

-Torres began her artistic training as a child, taking workshops at the Centro de Educación Artística of Televisa.
+Torres was born on 15 February 1997 in Mexico City, Mexico.
+She began her artistic training as a child, taking workshops at the Centro de Educación Artística of Televisa.
 Later, she specialized in acting for cinema at the renowned New York Film Academy in Los Angeles; returning to Mexico to continue her training at the CasAzul of Argos school, and finally, she finished her classical dance training at the Royal Academy of Dance in England.